Paquita Salas

-Paquita Salas is a Spanish comedy streaming television series created by Javier Calvo and Javier Ambrossi.
+Paquita Salas is a Spanish comedy television series created by Javier Calvo and Javier Ambrossi.
 It first premiered on the web platform Flooxer in July 2016.
 After unexpected success, the series eventually aired on television channel Neox.
 Netflix acquired the series in October 2017 and renewed the show for second and third seasons.
 The second season premiered on June 29, 2018.

 In May 2018, a third season was scheduled for 2020, but surprisingly Netflix announced that the third season would arrive in 2019.
 The third season premiered on June 28, 2019.
 A fourth season was confirmed for the future.

 Synopsis

 Paquita Salas is a talent agent who used to be at the top of her industry in the 90s.
 But times have changed and she hasn't.
 Now her agency, PS Management, is struggling to find new clients and keep the ones it already has.
 When her most famous client dumps her, Paquita's world comes crashing down.
 Alongside her faithful secretary Magüi, Paquita is forced to reinvent herself while searching for new talent.